-Dedicated to St. Thomas Aquinas, Urlaur Priory (Urlaur Abbey) was founded in the early 1430s during the last years of the pontificate of Martin V. This foundation was ‘irregular’, as no permission had been obtained from the Holy See.
+Dedicated to St. Thomas Aquinas, Urlaur Priory (Urlaur Abbey) was founded as a Dominican house in the early 1430s during the last years of the pontificate of Martin V. This foundation was ‘irregular’, as no permission had been obtained from the Holy See.
 The new pope, Eugene IV, then instructed Murchard O’Hara, Bishop of Achonry, to legalise the house in 1434 and it was established for “novitatae” (novices) of the Order.
 It would, however, also attract others from around Connacht.

 The friary’s founders, the Nangles, were descended from the Anglo-Norman family of de Angulo who had arrived in Ireland during the late 12th Century.
 This branch of the family came west from county Meath during the 1220s and would later become the MacCostellos, after whom the Barony of Costello in east Mayo is named.
 They also founded St. Mary’s in Ballyhaunis around the same time.

 In 1577, the following entry appeared in “A Rentall of Mounster and Connaugh”, an inquisition into the possession and valuation of lands carried out by Launcellote Alforde, Surveyor General :

 “The frierie of Urlare in the tenure of Teig Og O Mara and other friers.
 Valuation of 20 shillings per annum.”